 Last updated: May 2026 | Editorial review based on verified information from takeoffluggage.com and independent travel testing

-Quick Answer: Take Off Luggage is a US-based brand that builds hard-shell suitcases with push-button removable wheels.
-With wheels off, the case measures 18″ x 14″ x 8″ — designed to fit airline personal item sizers for carriers including Spirit, Frontier, Allegiant, and EasyJet.
-The brand targets budget airline travellers who want wheeled luggage that converts into a free personal item.
+Take Off Luggage is a US-based brand that builds hard-shell suitcases with push-button removable wheels.
+With the wheels detached, the case measures 18″ x 14″ x 8″, which is specifically engineered to fit snugly inside under-seat personal item sizers for budget carriers including Spirit, Frontier, Allegiant, and EasyJet.

 The core idea behind Take Off Luggage is simple and genuinely practical.
 Wheels add approximately an inch and a half to the footprint of most hard-shell suitcases.
 On standard carry-on sizes, that extra depth rarely matters.
 However, on personal items — the small free bags airlines allow under the seat — that inch and a half is often the difference between fitting the sizer and paying a baggage fee.